 Can I practice my faith without any fear of being victimized?

 E koe te tika ture ki te mahi i tō karakia.
 E koe te tika ki te haere ki te wahi o te karakia, haere me te whakarongo a'oraa me kauwhau fakalotu, whai wāhi i roto i ngā mahi hapori, a inoi i roto i te iwi whānui.
-Ki te wheako koe whakahāweatanga fakalotu ranei e hāngai hoki o te karakia, Ka taea e koe te whakapā atu CAIR.
+Ki te wheako koe whakahāweatanga fakalotu ranei e hāngai hoki o te karakia, whakapā atu te Kaunihera i runga i American Islamic Relations (CAIR).

 You have a constitutional right to practice your religion.
 You have the right to go to a place of worship, attend and hear sermons and religious lectures, participate in community activities, and pray in public.
-If you experience religious discrimination or are targeted because of religion, you can contact CAIR.
+If you experience religious discrimination or are targeted because of religion, contact the Council on American Islamic Relations (CAIR).

 Kia mahara: Ko runga i tou taha ki te tiaki ia koutou te ture.